streamr-dev/network/packages/broker/configuration.md

 All environment variable names start with `STREAMR__BROKER__` and each configuration block is separated by double underscore.
 Blocks and properties are defined in *CONSTANT_CASE* instead of *camelCase*.

-If the value is defined both in an environment variable and the configuration file, the environment variable value is used.
+If the value is defined both in an environment variable and a configuration file, the environment variable value is used.

 It is possible to defined arrays by adding a numeration suffix to a block/property:
 ```